rackerlabs/docs-cloud-servers/rst/devguide/api-operations/methods/put-set-server-metadata-servers-server-id-metadata.rst

     PUT /servers/{server_id}/metadata

-Creates or replaces metadata items for a specified server
+This operation creates or replaces metadata items for a specified server.

 You can add or update one or more new metadata items in a single request.

 If metadata items in the request body do not exist, they are created.
 If they do exist, they are replaced.

 .. important::
    Existing metadata items are replaced with the ones provided in the request regardless of the names of the original metadata items.

 If you exceed the maximum number of metadata items in the request, the call throws an ``overLimit (413)`` fault.
 To find the maximum number of key-value pairs that can be supplied for each server, use the maxServerMeta absolute limit query.

 In the URI, specify the target server ID.

 In the request body, specify the ``metadata`` element, followed by the new metadata key, for example ``version``, with the value for that key.